DataDog/hiring-engineers/answers.md

 ### Creating a Timeboard with Datadog API

-The one difficalty I had was understanding the difference between timeboard vs dashboard.
-Once I understood that timeboard is a type of a dashboard I realised that I need to look into the documentaion for the creation of a new dashboard.
+The one difficulty I had was understanding the difference between timeboard vs dashboard.
+Once I understood that timeboard is a type of a dashboard I realized that I need to look into the documentation for the creation of a new dashboard.
 [Docs API Dashboards](https://docs.datadoghq.com/api/latest/dashboards/)

 I decided to use a Python script so I started with the installation of python 3 and pip on VM